troglobit/troglobit.github.io/_projects/smcroute.markdown

     #       such capabilities.
 Usually MAC multicast filters exist.
     #
     #       The UNIX kernel usually limits the number of multicast groups
-    #       a socket/client can joint.
-In Linux 20 mgroup lines can be
+    #       a socket/client can join.
+Linux for instance supports only
-    #       configured by default, but this can be configured using the
+    #       20 groups by default, but this can be configured using the
     #       /proc/sys/net/ipv4/igmp_max_memberships file.
     #
-    # Similarily supported is setting mroutes.
+    # Similarly supported is setting mroutes.
 Removing mroutes is not
     # supported, remove/comment out the mroute or send a remove command.
     #
     # Syntax: